-Gimp has been a popular craft with the Scouts since its introduction at the Third World Jamboree in 1929.
-Your troop will have the chance to work with gimp.
+Craftstrip has been a popular craft with the Scouts since its introduction at the Third World Jamboree in 1929.
+Your troop will have the chance to work with craftstrip (gimp).
 Make a lanyard, neckerchief slide, bracelet, and more.
 Learn how to do lacing, make a round braid or a spiral braid for your project.